 Toronto Couples Counselling recognizes the need of establishing and maintain strong, meaningful connections in partnerships.
 Unhappy couples are more likely to experience relationship breakdown or divorce, as well as poorer levels of physical and emotional well-being.
 Using well-proven counseling strategies and approaches, they have assisted many married and unmarried couples in improving the quality of their relationships.

 Couples therapy and marriage counseling are phrases that are frequently used interchangeably to describe a type of treatment for two persons in a committed, intimate relationship.
-Relationship counseling may be sought by couples to address issues such as a lack of connection, love, understanding, trust, or communication skills between two partners.
+Relationship counselling may be sought by couples to address issues such as a lack of connection, love, understanding, trust, or communication skills between two partners.
 Couple counseling can also be used to help people develop healthy boundaries and win-win outcomes in their relationships.

 Marriage or pair counseling is frequently sought at times of conflict, crisis, or suffering, such as when one partner has an affair or abuse occurs in a relationship.
 When a relationship is in trouble, research suggests that couples who seek help outperform those who do not.